-Welcome to Georgia State University's CSC 4330!
+Welcome to Georgia State University's CSC 4330 / 6330!
 The objective of this course is to provide a better understanding of programming languages and their design.
-Various concepts and principles underlying the design and use of modern programming languages are considered, mainly functions and logic, but also syntax, semantics, data & program control, as well as abstraction and modularity.
+Various concepts and principles underlying the design and use of modern programming languages are considered, mainly functions and logic, but also regular languages (and regular expressions), grammars, parsing, and concurrency.
 Among other languages, we will take a detailed look into a pure functional programming language called Haskell, and a logic programming language called Prolog.
 The course will have a theoretical and mathematical nature, but will also involve a practical component, namely writing programs in the above two languages, among others.